 - What are the major conflicts in Clouds?
 How do these conflicts in the play relate to Athenian society? - What messages was Aristophanes trying to communicate?
-What techniques does he use? - What does Strepsiades stand for? - Why was the Socrates in the play different from the real Socrates?
+What techniques does he use? - What does Strepsiades stand for or represent? - How was the Socrates in the play different from the real Socrates?
+Why did Aristophanes depict him so differently?